keylime/keylime/docs/user_guide/runtime_ima.rst

 stated in `ima-policy` that are not matched in the allowlist, keylime will place the agent into a failed state.

-Generate an allowlist
+Allowlists are contained in Keylime runtime policies - see below for more details.

+Generate a runtime policy
 ~~~~~~~~~~~~~~~~~~~~~

-Keylime provides a script to generate allowlists from `initramfs`, but this is
+Keylime provides a script to generate runtime policies from `initramfs`, but this is
 only a guide.
 We encourage developers / users of Keylime to be creative and come
-up with their own process for securely creating and maintaining an allowlist.
+up with their own process for securely creating and maintaining runtime policies.

 The `create_allowlist.sh` script is `available here <https://github.com/keylime/keylime/blob/master/scripts/create_allowlist.sh>`_